-Non-Monogamy As Sexually Satisfying As Monogamy for Gay MenSeptember 10, 2012 • A GoodTherapy.org News Summary
+Non-Monogamy As Sexually Satisfying As Monogamy for Gay MenSeptember 10, 2012 • By A GoodTherapy.org News Summary

 A commitment to monogamy is at the core of most heterosexual relationships.
 Even among lesbian couples, monogamous arrangements tend to be more prevalent than non-monogamous ones.
 Although research has looked at how sexual satisfaction and relationship quality among same-sex couples compare to heterosexual couples, few studies have examined how these factors stack up when compared between monogamous and non-monogamous male couples.
 There is an abundance of evidence supporting the benefits of intimate relationships, regardless of whether they are heterosexual or homosexual.
 Romantic relationships can provide emotional, physical, and physiological health benefits that help reduce the risk of certain diseases and increase longevity.
 The common thread that heavily contributes to these benefits is sexual satisfaction, an indicator of relationship satisfaction.
 Jeffrey T. Parsons of the Graduate Center of the City University of New York, and the Center for HIV/AIDS Education Studies and Training, recently led a study that compared sexual satisfaction and relationship quality among 161 non-monogamous and monogamous gay male couples.